 5. Reading Information Several Times For Comprehension

 Comprehension for kids with slow processing speed is possible.

 However, it comes after several trials.
-And when you notice that it is consistent in a person, it might be a pointer to slow processing speed.
+And when you notice that it is consistent in a child, it might be a pointer to slow processing speed.

 6. Have Difficulty Understanding Multi-step Directions